Trump-fueled election ‘audit’ sparks Senate GOP turmoil | Times Leader

 The state Democratic Party also accused Corman of being too cowardly to stand up to right-wing conspiracy theories about the election being stolen.

-Mastriano — who by Trump supporters — last month sent letters to Philadelphia and York and Tioga counties with a .
+Mastriano — who showed up outside the U.S. Capitol during the Jan.
+6 insurrection by Trump supporters — last month sent letters to Philadelphia and York and Tioga counties with a sweeping request for access to documents, information and equipment, under threat of a subpoena.

-However, Corman said Mastriano issued those letters without getting approval from the Republican caucus and “scared off” the counties, which .
+However, Corman said Mastriano issued those letters without getting approval from the Republican caucus and “scared off” the counties, which refused to cooperate.

 Gov. Tom Wolf and state Attorney General Josh Shapiro, both Democrats, have suggested that they will challenge any subpoena in court, and Corman pointed out that it made it that much more important to carry out an audit that could withstand a legal challenge.

-Mastriano had feuded with Senate GOP leadership over legalities and logistics for the vast undertaking he had envisioned, such as issuing subpoenas, imposing costs on counties to comply, and finding appropriate contractors to carry out the work, Senate Republican officials said.
+Mastriano had feuded with Senate GOP leadership over legalities and logistics for the vast undertaking he had envisioned, such as issuing subpoenas, imposing costs on counties to comply, financing the enterprise with private money and finding appropriate contractors to carry out the work, Senate Republican officials said.

 “To me, he’s not really interested in results, he’s interested in grandstanding, and this is too important of an issue,” Corman said in an interview Friday.
 “I want someone who wants to get results.”